 • Know their rights.
 Legally, unless older adults are contending with cognitive challenges, they continue to have the authority to make decisions independently – even though the choices made are not the ones we would have selected for them.
 Attorney Barbara Cashman explains, “Even if I decide to give my money away, a judge could say that it’s my money and my choice what to do with it.”

 • Communication is key.
 As with any conflict, calm, reasonable discussions are probably the best solution in diffusing challenging situations and arriving at a resolution that really works for the whole family.
 Sit down with your parent and talk about your fears, but get ready to listen with an open mind to his / her opinions and views.
 Bear in mind an answer might not be arrived at in one single discussion; use a preliminary conversation as a beginning point, and agree to revisit the matter occasionally to reevaluate.

-Most especially, recognize there’s a viable alternative: the experienced St. Joseph home health care services of Home Sweet Home In-Home Care.
+Most especially, recognize there’s a viable alternative: the experienced St. Joseph, MI home health care services of Home Sweet Home In-Home Care.
 We’re able to aid in many different ways to increase well-being, providing family members peace of mind, while strengthening seniors to maintain independence, making their own choices and decisions within the comfort and familiarity of home.
 See which areas outside of St. Joseph we also service.
 Contact us online or call us at 269-849-9252 for an in-home assessment to find out more about our home care services.